Twentieth-Century Science-Fiction Writers: Reception

 Twentieth-Century Science-Fiction Writers was mainly received positively by critics but was critiqued for its bibliographical errors.
 Likewise, many gawked at its original $65 price.
 Science Fiction & Fantasy Book Reviews Neil Barron reviewed Twentieth-Century Science-Fiction Writers with "the bibliography which follows is relatively thorough."
 Foundations John Clute critiqued it with "I for one feel a sense of complex emotional and intellectual betrayal on contemplating the book."
 Locuss Jeff Frane critiqued the errors as missing, miscategorized, or mistitled entries but reviewed it favorably with "In spite of its flaws, it's a useful volume, one worth gaining access to somehow."
 Isaac Asimov's Science Fiction Magazines Baird Searles commented "In all, I judge it to be a source of much information even for the non-academic general reader" but disclaimed that he contributed three articles and was listed as an adviser.

+Neil Barron was quite critical of the fourth edition, considering it inferior to second edition of The Encyclopedia of Science Fiction, with the quality of entries in the reviewed book much more random.